-- Direct-to-Consumer – Some companies like the power meter maker Stages or the wheelset maker Bontrager only allow their products to be sold through physical stores in many countries.
+- Direct-to-Consumer – Some companies like the Trek and their wheelset maker Bontrager only sell through physical stores in many countries.
 They, along with other smaller companies with great products who don’t distribute through physical stores or online stores anywhere, also sell directly to you through their websites.

 Because of the way they do business, these stores price their gear very differently, carry different levels of inventory and have wider or narrower selection of the gear road cycling enthusiasts buy.
 You can see how I rank them from 1 to 35 on these and other factors here, a ranking I update regularly.